Studio Address: 95 Rantoul St, Beverly, MA (Porter Mill Studios)

 - If your baby has an older sibling, please arrange to have someone take your older child home (or out for an outing) after their portion of the session has finished.
 Sibling photos are always done right at the very beginning of your session.
 The studio is kept VERY warm for baby and needs to be a quiet, calm environment to keep baby sleeping.
 It can be boring for toddlers to hang around once their portion of the session has concluded.
 If this cannot be arranged, please be sure you have adequate snacks & entertainment for your other child(ren).
 Out of respect for my fellow studio tenants, please do not allow your children to run around in the hallways (or inside the studio).
 Noise travels easily in the building.
 Be advised that a disruptive older sibling may shorten the length of your session and result in fewer images in your gallery.

 - Please do not offer your child your iPhone/iPad or other toy they really enjoy before we have concluded the sibling & family photos.
-I know little ones get antsy while I work on prepping baby, but once you give your child that iPhone, taking it away is going to cause more problems than it’s worth.
+I know little ones get antsy while I work on prepping baby, but once you give your child the phone, taking it away is going to cause more problems than it’s worth.

 - Bribery should be a last resort.
 It often doesn’t work, especially with young toddlers.

 - You can practice for the sibling photos at home before you come in.
 My “go-to” pose is to have toddlers lay down on one of my fuzzy rugs with baby swaddled and laying next to them.
 If you feel comfortable trying this at home first, it’s a good way to get your toddler used to laying down with their sibling.

 - I will do my very best to capture that image of your children together, but please be prepared for the possibility that it may not happen.
 Toddlers can be unpredictable and if there is a lot of protest from your older child(ren) I will need to move on to baby-only poses to lessen the risk of baby waking up and being unsettled for the remainder for the session.